jolynch/food.op/README.md

 food.op
 =======

-A hacked together recipe recommender
+A hacked together recipe recommender.
+This was a hackathon project for Yelp's hackathon 11.